-The heart of the protocol is in Line 11: here, the talliers engage in an MPC sub-protocol in order to find the indices of the $K$ winning candidates.
+Then, in Line 11, the talliers engage in an MPC sub-protocol in order to find the indices of the $K$ winning candidates.
 How can the talliers do that when none of them actually holds the matrix $P$?
 We devote our discussion in Sections \ref{seccop} and \ref{secmax} to that interesting computational challenge.

 \SetAlgorithmName{Protocol}{}{}